Fall 2018 Course Offerings

-This course will analyze the costs and achievements of the Soviet experiment from the Russian Revolution of 1917 to the disappearance of the Soviet Union in 1991, with additional attention to offshoots of international communism in Cuba and North Korea and to the post-Soviet Russian Republic from 1991 to the present.
+This course will analyze the costs and achievements of the Soviet experiment from the Russian Revolution of 1917 to the disappearance of the Soviet Union in 1991, with additional attention to offshoots of international communism in Cuba and the post-Soviet Russian Republic from 1991 to the present.

-HIST 251: South Asia and the India Ocean World: Trade, Labor and Capital from 1800 to the Present
+HIST 251: South Asia and the India Ocean World: Trade, Labor, and Capital from 1800

-This course will study two regions: the Indian Ocean region (which includes Southern and Eastern Africa, the Persian Gulf, South Asia, and parts of South East Asia) and the influence of South Asia in the creation of systems of state, and the circulation of goods, labor and capital through his region over two hundred years.
+World Culture Distribution.
+This course will study two regions: the Indian Ocean region (which includes Southern and Eastern Africa, the Persian Gulf, South Asia, and parts of South East Asia) and the influence of South Asia in the creation of systems of state, and the circulation of goods, labor and capital through this region over two hundred years.

 HIST 262: American Indian History to 1783